nmcguinness/2022_3DGED_GDApp/README.md

 - [x] Added GetPerfStats to Scene and GameObjectList
 - [x] Improved PerfUtility to support component based information elements
 - [x] Reduced font size on PerfUtility - it was a bit big - do this by opening the spritefont file in MGCB, setting Size in the XML file and re-building in MGCB
+- [x] Refactor SecurityCameraBehaviour
+- [x] Changed boom sound to play on B and not S key as it clashed with WASD for camera

 ### To Do - Week 8
-- [ ] Finish 1st Person Camera
+- [x] Finish 1st Person Camera
 - [ ] Convert SceneManager and CameraManager to inherit from DrawableGameComponent and GameComponent
-- [ ] Demo EventDispatcher
+- [ ] Add ActionType enum to support turning Update and Draw on/off during gameplay (hint: use when menu is shown) for specific GameObject and Scene
 - [ ] Change List to SortedList in GameObjectList to sort by material and reduce rendertime
 - [ ] Add support for cloning GameObjects
-- [ ] Add ActionType enum to support turning Update and Draw on/off during gameplay (hint: use when menu is shown) for specific GameObject and Scene
+- [ ] Add Camera::Viewport
+- [ ] Add clean/dirty flag to Transform on change
+- [ ] Add event notification on Transform change
 - [ ] Practice extension of a class (see Extensions)
 - [ ] Add Integer2 for use with screen resolution to prevent need to typecast - see InitializeGraphics()
-- [ ] Refactor SecurityCameraBehaviour and RotationBehaviour
+- [ ] Refactor RotationBehaviour
+- [ ] Move level-specific methods to Level class